microsoft/onnxruntime-training-examples/on_device_training/README.md

 This file answers some common questions around on-device training with onnxruntime.

+> **Note**
+> onnxruntime on-device training is under active development.
+At the moment, we have not released a binary and the library will need to be built from source.
+Please create an [issue](https://github.com/microsoft/onnxruntime-training-examples/issues/new) with your scenario and requirements if you encounter problems, and we will be sure to respond and follow up on the request.

 ## What is On-Device Training?
 On-device training refers to training a model on the device, without the data ever leaving the device.
 Such a training enables applications to leverage the user data without compromising users privacy.